enasequence/ena-ftp-downloader/README.md

 # Note:

 The GUI elements of this project was written using JavaFX.
+JavaFX is not included by default with OpenJDK and Oracle JDK 11 and newer.
+You can either
+1. Install the JavaFX libraries or
+2. Download a release artifact which includees the Java runtime librarires from the latest release 1.2.2.
-Given that JavaFX is not included by default with OpenJDK and Oracle JDK 11 and newer, this project is to be considered deprecated for any further development activity.
-The latest release 1.2.2 has artifacts which include the runtime libraries, which can allow you to run the app even with OpenJDK or Oracle JDK 11+.
+Either option can allow you to run the app even with OpenJDK or Oracle JDK 11+.

 # ENA File Downloader version 1.2.2